How Does a Fuel Pump Work?

 The car will not start - If the fuel pump fails completely, the vehicle will refuse to start.
 The engine will still crank when the key is turned, but it will be unable to start due to the lack of fuel.
 A no-start situation can also be caused by a variety of other issues.
 So, having the vehicle properly diagnosed is highly recommended.

-If you are experiencing one or more of these symptoms with your vehicle and are in the Courtenay area or nearby, you can bring your car to KEAN Auto Services in CA to get it fixed or get a fuel pump replacement.
+If you are experiencing one or more of these symptoms with your vehicle and are in the Courtenay area or nearby, you can bring your car to KEAN Auto Services.

 Your Reliable Shop for Fuel Pump Repair

-We at KEAN Auto Services in Courtenay are experts in all things auto repair.
-We've been fixing cars since 1974, and our service advisor team has decades of combined experience.
-We can examine your vehicle bumper to bumper and provide a multitude of services, like Auto Repair and auto Tire and Alignment Service.
+We at KEAN Auto Services in Courtenay are experts in all things automotive repair.
+We've been fixing cars since 1974, and our certified team of technicians have decades of combined experience.
+We can examine your vehicle bumper to bumper and provide a multitude of services.

 Here's why we should be your local auto repair shop: